di2pra/D2PDatePicker/README.md

 ### Delegate
 **D2PDatePicker** uses a delegate to receive date change events.
 The delegate object must conform to the `D2PDatePickerDelete` protocol, which is composed of the method:

-- `didChange:`
+- `didChange(toDate date: Date)`
-Sent to the delegate every time the date get updated.
+Tells the delegate that the selected the date get updated.

 ## Requirements